 Accordingly a comprehensive work supported by ICEIDA and UNEP was initiated in 2015 to complete surface exploration studies in Alid, that is geophysics MT-TEM, microseismic, and gravity and alteration mapping and soil gas survey.
-These studies will continue in early 2016.
+These studies are planned to continue in 2017.
 Subsequently proposal for drilling will be initiated.

-Perform the following prospect investigation on Nabro-Dubbi and assail:
+Perform the following prospect investigation on Nabro-Dubbi and Jalua: